-Unprecedented rates of global climate change are now pushing species’ ranges and densities far outside historical variation.
+Unprecedented rates of global climate change (climate, biological invasion, exploitation) are now pushing species’ ranges and densities far outside historical variation.
 How will ecosystems and the resources we derive from them respond?
 A key challenge for tackling this question is a lack of general principles from which to predict the strength of novel interactions as species encounter one another for the first time within re-assembled food webs.
 Our research is tackling this issue by investigating the role behavioural and morphological traits play, independent from species identity, in determining the strength of food web interactions.
 This work will facilitate predictions of ecosystem structure and function under future climate scenarios that account for the important influence of biotic interactions.
 Sample papers: Green and Côté 2014 Journal of Animal Ecology; Green et al. 2019 Ecosphere

 Precipitous declines in coral reef and mangrove habitat worldwide threatens the food security, livelihoods and infrastructure of tropical coastal communities.
 Is it possible to restore the functionality of damaged habitats?
 What ecological and socioeconomic factors mediate the success of restoration efforts?
 Our research is tackling these questions through collaborative projects in coastal areas of the Caribbean where habitat restoration is occurring amidst a range of other conservation interventions.
 By applying a range of ecological concepts including resilience and metacommunity theory to field and lab studies of restoration, we are investigating how system properties (e.g., species equivalence, migration rates, habitat heterogeneity) affect ecological processes (e.g., magnitude and stability of diversity and biomass) across space and time, and ultimately understand the context in which restoration interventions are likely to lead to ecological recovery and socioeconomic benefits.

 Predicting the effects of invasion on recipient ecosystems is a top challenge for conservation.
-My research seeks to uncover magnitude and mechanisms of ecological change driven by invasive species in freshwater and marine communities.
-To address this ongoing problem, I build tools that help managers forecast the consequences of invasion intensification and spread, and decide how to best use resources to prevent and reverse the impacts of invasion.
-Pertinent questions that my work asks are:
+Our research seeks to uncover magnitude and mechanisms of ecological change driven by invasive species in freshwater and marine communities.
+To address this ongoing problem, we are building tools that help managers forecast the consequences of invasion intensification and spread, and decide how to best use resources to prevent and reverse the impacts of invasion.
+Pertinent questions that our work asks are: